marioskogias/bob.learn.mlp/doc/index.rst

 .. todolist::

-This module contains base functionality from Bob bound to Python, available in the C++ counter-part ``bob::machine``.
-It includes machines from our Machine Learning core.
+This module contains base functionality for training and using Multi-Layer Perceptrons in |project|.

 Documentation
 -------------